pypa/distlib/docs/internals.rst

 The ``Resource`` class would be the logical place to perform sanity checks which relate to all resources.
 For example:

-* It doesn't make sense to ask for the ``stream`` or ``bytes`` properties of a container resource.
+* It doesn't make sense to ask for the ``bytes`` property or call the ``as_stream`` method of a container resource.
 * It doesn't make sense to ask for the ``resources`` property of a resource which is *not* a container.

-It seems reasonable to raise exceptions for incorrect property accesses.
+It seems reasonable to raise exceptions for incorrect property or method accesses.

 We know that we need to support resource access in the file system as well as .zip files, and to support other sources of storage which might be used to